AI CONTROL. FOR FINANCIAL INSTITUTIONS.

 These questions are not rhetorical.
 Someone will ask them — the board, the regulator, the largest client, or the journalist covering the next incident.

-AI control rests on twenty-five specific governance intersections — five ecosystems of AI, five pillars of control.
-The institution that can answer all twenty-five governs its AI.
+AI control rests on twenty-five specific control intersections — five ecosystems of AI, five pillars of control.
+The institution that can answer all twenty-five commands its AI.
 The institution that cannot does not.
-The matrix is the firm's framework.
-The INSTITUTIONAL AI STACK™ and OLTAIX™ are how each cell is built and governed.

 The stewards of institutional capital.
 Where AI control failure is not theoretical — it is regulatory, fiduciary, and existential.